alexk99/the_router/conf_options.md

 Variable can be used only in the startup configuration file section.

+### pppoe_max_online_subsc

+Maximum number of online pppoe subscribers.
+Once the number of online pppoe subscribers reaches this limit therouter will stop answering to pppoe discovery initiation packets (PADI).
+The difference between this variable and pppoe_max_subsc variable is that pppoe_max_online_subsc variable can be changed at runtime.
+Use 0 value to turn off the limit.

 ### pppoe_inactive_ttl

 Time, seconds.
 Pppoe subscriber will be disconnected